Doctor of Ministry

 5. Submit your HDR Application online

 The Sydney College of Divinity Research Committee will consider the application.
 If you are successful, you will be admitted on a provisional basis and assigned a principal and secondary supervisor.
 They will assist you to prepare a Thesis Proposal.
-The candidature is provisional until the transition from coursework to thesis occurs following the achievement of commendable results in the two coursework units and acceptance of the Thesis Proposal by the Research Committee.
+The candidature is provisional until the acceptance of the Thesis Proposal by the Research Committee.

 A graduate research degree provides a unique opportunity to follow and focus on an area of interest, and make an important contribution to the development of your chosen area.
 The decision to enter into a research degree should not be taken lightly.
 The study requires substantial time and financial commitment, and the capacity for innovative, independent research; critical thinking; time and project management skills; and skills of organisation and communication of information.
 Typically, full-time candidature requires an average of thirty hours per week and part-time candidature requires an average of fifteen hours per week.
 These hours should preferably be achieved through regular weekly commitment, but they may be achieved through varying periods of more and less intensive work.